 Not what it looks like

 Contrary to the argument that welfare disincentivizes people from working, welfare beneficiaries are often those who cannot work.
-A third of the people who received government assistance in 2015 were off it within the year, and most adults who qualify for TANF (Temporary Assistance for Needy Families) for an extended period of time have physical and mental disabilities.
+A third of the people who received government assistance in 2015 were off it within the year.
+In 2018, the number of people registered for food stamps dropped 7 percent year over year, following a 4.5 percent drop in 2017, showing a continued downward trend.
+Plus, most adults who qualify for TANF (Temporary Assistance for Needy Families) for an extended period of time have physical and mental disabilities.
 Additionally, a large percentage of children in the US receive of one of the six major forms of government assistance, and they participate in these programs longer than do adults.
 Welfare benefits aren’t for the lazy – they’re for the needy.

 Gives low-income children a chance

-The Bottom Line: Social welfare can easily be taken advantage of and may not leave its recipients with much motivation to provide for themselves.
+The Bottom Line: In normal times, when the economy is not paralyzed by Covid-19, social welfare can easily be taken advantage of and may not leave its recipients with much motivation to provide for themselves.
 However, government assistance provides a hopeful future for individuals in need and the economy as a whole.
-Do you think social welfare has benefited your community?
+Thinking back to pre-coronavirus times, do you think social welfare has benefited your community?